-Figure 31: Manually-planted poplar plantation in single rows (Source: Dimitriou I.)
+Figure 31: Manually-planted poplar plantation in single rows with 50 cm cuttings (Source: Dimitriou I.)

 Manual planting can be preferred in case that mechanical planting equipment is not available or too far away to bring it cost-efficiently to the plantation (Figure 31, Figure 32, Figure 33).
 Also if labour costs are lower than for hiring the equipment or if the plots are very small (usually below 1 ha), manual planting is an option.
 In that case, it is important to keep the rows parallel to each other and to keep the distances between the plants within the rows equal to each other in order to avoid intercompetition.
 The use of lines may be a helpful practice to ensure this.
-The cuttings should be pushed by hand or foot vertically into the prepared soil.
-The bud must show always upwards.
-The end of the cutting should be equal to the soil, but not covered.

-Figure 32: Pushing cuttings by hand into the soil (red arrow): the bud (green arrow) must show always upwards!
+Figure 32: Pushing cuttings by hand into the soil: the bud must show always upwards!
 (Source: Rutz D.)